 - Hart Memorial Trophy: 1 time

 We have Maurice Richard at number five on the list.
 He used to play in the right-wing position for the Montreal Canadiens.
-He was known for his powerful and accurate shot.
-He had the ability to score, assist, and lead the team.

-Richard was a local of Montreal.
+Richard was a Montreal native.
 He was born in 1921.
-He learned skating when he was four years old.
-But he started to learn hockey at the age of fourteen.
-Many would have thought that it was too late.
-But Richard became serious with Ice Hockey and continued to learn and play.
+He learned skating when he was four years old, but he started playing hockey at the age of fourteen.

 Richard was signed by the Canadiens finally in 1942.
 He quickly proved his worth in the league.
 He became the first player to score 50 goals in a single season.
-His powerful shots were nightmares for the defense and the goalkeepers.
-He was given the nickname “Rocket.”

 Montreal Canadiens became the most dominant franchise in the NHL.
 Credit goes to dedicated and hardworking players like Maurice Richard.
-Richard led the Canadiens to eight Stanley Cups victories.
-He also had 14 all-star appearances.

 Career Stats of Maurice Richard

-Games | Goals | Assists | Points | Shots on goal | Game winning goals |
+Games | Goals | Assists | Points | Shots on goal | Game-winning goals |

 978 | 544 | 422 | 966 | 166 | 84 |